dankicode/column-schedule-automation/README.md

-# FINAL PROJECT: Column Schedule Automation
+# Column Schedule Automation

 ## Context
-I am a structural engineer in NYC, and I took this course to look for opportunities in my day-to-day to automate mundane tasks at work.

-For my final project, I created a way to automate the creation of a _column schedule_.
+Generate a column schedule from RAM Structural Systems

 For each column in a building, structural engineers are required to document:
 1. the load to the columns (generally in kips, where 1 kip = 1000 lbs)